anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 If your tool adds some components to portions of the avatar, your tool can be incompatible with Avatar Optimizer.

-Since Avatar Optimizer has Garbage Collection system for Components and others, Avatar Optimizer have to know about all existing components in the Avatar at the optimization.
+Since Avatar Optimizer has Garbage Collection system for Components and others, Avatar Optimizer has to know about all existing components in the Avatar at the optimization.

 To avoid problem with unknown components, Avatar Optimizer currently assumes unknown components